This question needs some unpacking and the reason for this is that the marketing in parent-world is off the hook!

 Night lights can absolutely support healthy sleep, but they most definitely will not be the magic wand fix, especially if there are other factors at play.

-If you're struggling with bedtime battles, overnight partying and early rising let's chat!
-I have a Complimentary 15 Min Chat so I can get to know you and your current sleep story before locking anything in!
-Or take a look at The Toddler Sleep Guide - this thing will definitely get you on your way to better sleep!
+If you’re struggling with bedtime battles, overnight partying and early rising let’s chat!
+I have a Sleep Form you can fill in so I can get to know you and your current sleep story before we lock anything in!
+Or take a look at The Toddler Sleep Guide – this thing will definitely get you on your way to better sleep!